dev-easygo/bilingual-summarizer/README.md

     - `model` (string): The Gemini model to use (default: 'gemini-1.5-flash').
     - `temperature` (number): Controls creativity in the output (default: 0.2).
     - `maxOutputTokens` (number): Limits response length (default: 800).
+    - `objective` (boolean): When true, instructs the AI to provide strictly factual summaries without opinions or interpretations (default: false).

 **Returns:** A Promise that resolves to an object with the following properties (unless filtered by responseStructure):
 - `ok` (boolean): Whether the summarization was successful.